ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 The resulting wire-encoded WWW-Authentication header based on this list of challenges is then listed at the end.
-Line folding is only used to fit the document formatting constraints and not unsupported in actual requests.
+Line folding is only used to fit the document formatting constraints and not supported in actual requests.

 ~~~